brettcannon/stdlib-stats/README.md

 Various statistics on Python's standard library.

+See `stats.ipynb` for charts that show the data in various ways.

 ## Organized data

 `stdlib.csv` contains various details about the modules in the stdlib.
 The table